SolisWare/axion-notes/README.md

 ### Technology

-Axion Notes is built with React, TypeScript, Electron, and Material UI.
+Axion Notes is built with React, TypeScript, Electron, Material UI, and Tiptap.
 The desktop client and web app share the same note-taking interface while using storage, menus, settings, and app window features that fit each platform.

 ### Prerequisites
 > These are required for development only.
 The distributed app bundles its own runtime — end users do not need Node.js installed.